What are Flow Measurement Techniques used in Industries?

-- Turbine flow meter is widely used for flow measurement in aerospace, pulp and paper, water and waste water treatment, power plant, food and processing and chemical industries
+- The turbine flow meter is widely used for flow measurement in aerospace, pulp and paper, water and wastewater treatment, power plant, food and processing and chemical industries

-- It has mainly mechanical (rotor) part and electrical (frequency to voltage converter) part.
+- It has mainly mechanical (rotor) parts and electrical (frequency to voltage converter) parts.
 There are many designs of turbine flow meters.
 But simple design is shown below.

-- The principle of turbine flow meter is that as fluid moves through a pipe, the rotor rotates.
-The rate of rotor is measured to determine the volume flow rate.
+- The principle of the turbine flow meter is that as fluid moves through a pipe, the rotor rotates.
+The rate of the rotor is measured to determine the volume flow rate.

 - In actual design, a digital display is placed above the rotor wheel to provide flow rate directly instead of frequency.

 - The following image is used only for demonstration of turbine flow meter